 Convert your 12-29 HP diesel engine to clean, quiet electric.
 Eliminate noxious diesel fumes and the frustration of filling up at the pump with the 10KW Brushless Kit featuring a Motenergy brushless motor and a 48V 450 Amp Sevcon Gen-4 Controller that can produce up to 10HP continuous and 28HP peak!
 Enjoy your sailboat to the fullest, with a silent drive and truly fresh air.

-We've supplied our electric drive systems for sailboats up to 30 ft. and 15,000 lbs. displacement, achieving hull speed.
+This system is recommended for boats up to 12,000 pounds displacement.
 All our systems have reverse on-the-fly and contactor disable features.
 "Brushless" means that the motor does not have brushes that will wear out over time, nor will it be a dangerous source of ignition for on-board gas appliances.
 Larger boats may require a higher power AC or brushless motor.
 In the U.S. and Canada, brushed motors are only legal for marine use if onboard appliances and accessories use kerosene or diesel (not propane or gasoline) due to the potential for internal motor arcing.

 With Sevcon's Gen4 controller, no reversing contactors are needed.
 Additionally, the Gen-4 controller has a regen feature than can allow current to be put back into the batteries from the spinning prop while under sail.
 This does depend on your sailing speed, prop design, and may not be possible in all applications, but is an adored feature for those who are able to utilize it.